MinaProtocol/mina/automation/README.md

 The script `scripts/generate-keys-and-ledger.sh` handles key and genesis ledger generation.
 This script will build keysets and public/private key files to the output path in `./keys/keysets` and `keys/testnet-keys`.
 It is necessary to set the number of whales, fish, and extra-fish.
 The testnet name will specify the genesis ledger output folder for daemon consumption. `terraform/tests/TESTNET/`
-You will need to have compiled coda-network to the `bin/`
+You will need to have compiled mina-network to the `bin/`

 ```
 ./scripts/generate-keys-and-ledger.sh --testnet=beans --wc=5 --fc=1 --efc=2